nsrau/azure-docs.it-it/articles/machine-learning/algorithm-module-reference/create-python-model.md

        # predict: which generates prediction result, the input argument and the prediction result MUST be pandas DataFrame.
    # The signatures (method names and argument names) of all these methods MUST be exactly the same as the following example.

+   # Please do not install extra packages such as "pip install xgboost" in this script,
+   # otherwise errors will be raised when reading models in down-stream modules.

    import pandas as pd
    from sklearn.naive_bayes import GaussianNB